 The Journeys of Cary Grant: An Audiovisual Celebration

-Celebrating the 100th anniversary of Cary Grant’s journey to the United States and international stardom, we invited video essays exploring journeys of many types.
+Celebrating the 100th anniversary of Cary Grant emigrating to America and international stardom, we invited video essays exploring journeys of many types.

 2020 year marked the centenary of Archie Leach’s first transatlantic voyage, the beginning of his incredible journey to becoming Cary Grant.
 Born in Bristol, UK in 1904 as Archibald Leach, Archie ran away from school with a troupe of acrobats and later sailed to America on the RMS Olympic on 21 July 1920 on, arriving in New York on 28 July.
-Archie lived in New York for over 10 years developing his craft, first in vaudeville, then in a music hall on the Broadway stage, before setting off in a yellow open-top Packard in November 1931 for Hollywood, where he changed his name and the rest is history.
-Journeys also feature in many of his films, from the 2000-mile chase of North by Northwest to the cruise ship romance in An Affair to Remember.
+Archie lived in New York for over 10 years developing his craft, first in vaudeville, then on the Broadway stage, before setting off in a yellow open-top Packard in November 1931 for Hollywood, where he changed his name and the rest is history.
+Journeys also feature in many of his films, from the 2000-mile chase in North by Northwest to the cruise ship romance in An Affair to Remember.

 We are interested in exploring the idea of the journey, not only in terms of geography, place, space and physical travels (both real life and on film), but also in terms of psychological journeys: voyages of identity, self-discovery and self-invention.
 We are open to all kinds of journeys, including fan journeys, star pilgrimage, set-jetting, movie location tours and rephotography and all forms of audio-visual criticism, including video essays, fanvids, and any kind of video that reappropriates footage of Cary Grant.